 The majority of this traffic is due to home hunters executing property searches on portals and contacting estate agents.
-Altogether, the top four property portals - Rightmove, Primelocation, Findaproperty and Zoopla - entertain 16+ million user sessions per month.
+Altogether, the top three property portals - Rightmove, Primelocation and Zoopla - entertain 16+ million user sessions per month.
 These figures serve to show how enormously popular online property searches have become, but are users searching effectively?

 Before the Internet, home hunters were limited to traditional media such as local newspapers and there they would see properties advertised by various local estate agents.
 They may also have visited the offices of their local estate agents on the high street and added their name to the mailing lists.
 Ideally, one would contact all the estate agents in a given locality.
 This tedious and time-intensive process is exactly what home hunters hope to avoid by using the Internet in their quest to find properties for sale that match their needs.

 In the UK around one million residential properties change hands every year.
 By using the Internet, home hunters can potentially reduce the time spent looking for properties that match their requirements, and house hunting can be done from work or home.
 Using Internet searches as the main tool to guide you through the property maze enables you to stay in control throughout the process and make sure you get the best deals available.
-However, despite the obvious benefits from house hunting using the Internet, there are several factors that potential buyers should be aware of.
+However, despite the obvious benefits of house hunting using the Internet, there are several factors that potential buyers should be aware of.

 There are perhaps around a hundred property portals with searchable databases of property advertised for sale in the UK.
 These sites sell classified advertising space to estate agents and promote themselves on the major search engines and in traditional media (TV, newspapers etc).
 Individually, even the largest property portals only cover a fraction of the total number of properties currently for sale, and regional coverage can be rather hit and miss.
 Moreover, there are varying degrees of duplication across the major portals which makes searching for property rather frustrating.

-Thankfully, a comprehensive property search for the UK already exists at http://www.home.co.uk/.
+Thankfully, a comprehensive property search for the UK already exists at https://www.home.co.uk/.
 The Home.co.uk property search works like a search engine: first, it locates as many property details pages as possible, then all the pages are indexed and the search database is compiled.
 Home.co.uk's acclaimed site not only enables buyers to find a property online effectively but users can also compare current house prices, calculate and compare mortgages for the best deals, arrange surveys and valuations and contact removal companies.
 Home.co.uk also has tips to help you though conveyancing, and has a guide to help you if you choose to do it yourself and save even more money.
 First and foremost, Home.co.uk offers a massive aggregation of the property data that's available for house hunters on the web.

 If the type of property that a buyer is looking for isn't immediately available, the best way to 'catch it' as soon as it comes on the market is by setting up an Email Alert on Home.co.uk.
 This powerful method of house hunting works by registering the home hunter's search filter criteria (price, location, number of bedrooms, house type) as set for a search that returns results that equate to the desired type of property.
 Once registered, new search results will then be emailed to the user as soon as they appear on the market.
 It couldn't be simpler to set up: simply save the preferred search and enter an email address.

 Formed in 1996, Home.co.uk has become established as a dynamic, innovative and ethical service.
 By providing the UK's most comprehensive Property Search and Estate Agents directory coupled with detailed House Price analysis and Market Rents analysis, Home.co.uk delivers the real power of the Internet to inform and empower estate agents, home buyers, renters, landlords and sellers across the UK.

 Back to: Property Help And Advice